-AUT 167 Geometric Dimensioning and Tolerancing
+AUT 167 Geometric Dimensioning and Tolerancing (Same as MET 239)

 This course serves as an introduction to GD & T (Geometric Dimensioning and Tolerancing) for students who are pursuing careers in manufacturing technology and other related fields.
 Topics include fundamentals of symbols, terms used in application, positional tolerance applications, data frame and conversion tables.